 The trajectory generator and controller work together to move the vehicle to its desired waypoint.
-The trajectory generator is based on a nonlinear filter that produces 3rd order continuous trajectories given vehicle constraints on velocity, acceleration, and jerk [2].
-The constraints can be adjusted on each vehicle DOF, and permits asymmetric constraints.
-We make use of asymmetric trajectories on Subjugation 7 to take advantage of our ability to generate greater thrust in the forward direction, while still maintaining an obtainable, lower speed when traveling in reverse.
+The trajectory generator is based on a nonlinear filter that produces 3rd-order continuous trajectories given vehicle constraints on velocity, acceleration, and jerk [2].
+The constraints can be adjusted on each vehicle DOF, potentially being asymmetric.
+We make use of asymmetric trajectories on SubjuGator 7 to take advantage of our ability to generate greater thrust in the forward direction, while still maintaining an obtainable, lower speed when traveling in reverse.
 The generator can be issued any series of position and/or velocity waypoints, allowing greater flexibility of commanded inputs, while guaranteeing a continuous output and remaining within vehicle constraints.
-The trajectories can be tuned to meet the dynamic specifications of the vehicle, ensuring highperformance trajectory tracking is always obtainable by the controller.
+The trajectories can be tuned to meet the dynamic specifications of the vehicle, ensuring high-performance trajectory tracking is always obtainable by the controller.

 The controller is responsible for keeping the vehicle on the trajectory and correcting for disturbances such as drag and thruster variation.
 It is a trajectory tracking controller which implements a nonlinear robust integral of the sign of the error (RISE) feedback control structure [3].
 This controller was developed by a member of our team and outperforms most tracking control designs available in literature.
-All feedback is provided via the state estimator component, and outputs a wrench to the thruster mapper.
+All feedback is provided via the state estimator component, finishing with a wrench being output to the thruster mapper.